 - Relief Height — controls the height of the offset bump relief.

 Normal bump just changes the normals direction, mostly affecting reflection and refraction.
 Good for leather, glass, wood effects.
 Here are three spheres with 25%, 50% and 100% stone bump effect:

-This one works best for flat surfaces and takes care about lighting and shadows, so it is great for embossing effects:
+This one adds relief details to the surface and takes care about lighting and shadows, so it is great for embossing effects: